Sued for Debt in North Dakota? Here's What to Do Next

 North Dakota Consumer Fraud Act

 In addition to the federal FDCPA, North Dakota has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

-How We Help With North Dakota Debt Cases
+How a North Dakota Debt Lawsuit Typically Moves

 How long to respond in North Dakota?